 6. Take a break when life comes at you fast.
 We have encountered illness, financial difficulty, extended family problems, transportation challenges, job instability, and schedule overload…sometimes all at the same time.
 It can wear you down, but don’t let it wear you out.
 Take a break to work through things and catch your breath.
 Remember that most bad things don’t last forever, so don’t make big changes in a knee-jerk reaction before seeing how things will turn out.

 7. Find friends.
 Homeschooling can get a little lonely, especially when you’re surrounded by munchkins all day.
 But the homeschooling community is pretty tight and supportive.
 Ask around for support groups and co-operative teaching groups.
 The support groups usually meet monthly for a mom’s social and/or topical discussion.
 They might have playdates at local playgrounds and organize field trips.
 Co-op groups involve several families that meet weekly to teach classes together.
 One former engineer mom might teach math logic while a weekend nurse mom teaches biology.
-My girls have taken sign language, art, writing, science, and lots of other great subjects at our co-op.
+My girls have taken sign language, art, writing, science, and lots of other invigorating subjects at our co-op.

 Homeschooling has been our first choice for educating our children from the beginning.
 I can’t say I’ve never thought of other options in moments of desperation, but I’m convinced that homeschooling best meets our family’s needs and goals.
 Never let distractions (human or circumstances) overrule what might be the most important thing you can do for your children.